tmnd1991/testing-spark-structured-streaming/README.md

   override val streamingTimeout: Span = 1000.minutes // to set after how long a test should fail

-  test("Testing a query that count the lenght of the word given in input") {
+  test("Testing a query that count the lenght of the word given a small list of world as input") {
     import spark.implicits._
     val staticInput = List(
       "Nel",